DeFi

 Protection from sandwich attacks

 Sandwich attacks target transactions in the public mempool, so one way to avoid get sandwiched is to take your trades off-chain.
 Rather than queuing your trade with everyone else’s to be added directly to the blockchain, you can use Matcha Auto to avoid becoming a target.
-Our Tx Relay API takes the details of your trade and optimizes it for settlement over private channels, safe from MEV attacks.
+Our Gasless API takes the details of your trade and optimizes it for settlement over private channels, safe from MEV attacks.

 Request for Quote (RFQ)